matteozambon89/type-graphql/docs/emit-schema.md

   emitSchemaFile: {
     path: __dirname + "/schema.graphql",
-    sortedSchema: false, // By default the printed schema is sorted alphabetically },
+    sortedSchema: false, // By default the printed schema is sorted alphabetically
+    includeDirectives: true, // By default the directives are not included in the printed schema.
+To enable this ensure to add @graphql-tools/utils to your dependencies tree
+  },
 });
 ```